MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Lync/LyncServer/lync-server-2013-configuring-and-monitoring-the-backup-service.md

 > [!IMPORTANT]
-> <span data-ttu-id="4defc-114">Obwohl Sie mit diesem Cmdlet das Standard Synchronisierungsintervall für den Sicherungsdienst ändern können, sollten Sie dies nicht tun, es sei denn, dies ist unbedingt erforderlich, da das Synchronisierungsintervall große Auswirkungen auf die Leistung des Sicherungsdiensts und auf das Recovery Point-Ziel (RPO) hat.</span><span class="sxs-lookup"><span data-stu-id="4defc-114">Although you can use this cmdlet to change the default sync interval for the Backup Service, you should not do so unless it is absolutely necessary, as the sync interval has a great impact on the Backup Service performance and the recovery point objective (RPO).</span></span>
+> <span data-ttu-id="b4206-114">Obwohl Sie dieses Cmdlet zum Ändern des standardmäßigen Synchronisierungsintervalls für den Sicherungsdienst verwenden können, sollten Sie dies nur tun, wenn dies unbedingt erforderlich ist, da das Synchronisierungsintervall große Auswirkungen auf die Leistung des Sicherungsdiensts und das Ziel des Wiederherstellungspunkts (RPO) hat.</span><span class="sxs-lookup"><span data-stu-id="b4206-114">Although you can use this cmdlet to change the default sync interval for the Backup Service, you should not do so unless it is absolutely necessary, as the sync interval has a great impact on the Backup Service performance and the recovery point objective (RPO).</span></span>